LA Helicopter Chart Proposed Changes

 Addressing the present chart format, the Professional Helicopter Pilots Association proposed a detailed list of their suggestions for the improvement of the LA Helicopter Chart.
 SoCal Rotars will no doubt continue to pursue their quest for proposed changes.

 One of the most important requested revisions is item #1 on the list available for your viewing below.
 An altitude needs to be assigned to the helicopter Ventura Freeway Route south of the Van Nuys Airport area wherein a USCG helicopter suffered a severe near miss due to departing jet traffic from KVNY.
-Lack of an assigned altitude for this route was cited as a casual factor.
+The lack of an assigned altitude for this route was cited as a causal factor.
 Currently, there are 3 routes that do not have assigned altitudes.

-In the near future, SCAUWG.ORG's "ChartAware" flight Planning Application is planning to publish a downloadable overlay for use on iPads that makes accessing currently assigned route altitudes easier via an available touch button near the route.
+SCAUWG.ORG's "ChartAware" flight Planning Application might in the near future publish a downloadable overlay for use on iPads that makes accessing currently assigned route altitudes easier via an available touch button near the route.
 Currently, the published route altitudes only appear on the helicopter chart legend.

 The following file is presented in .pdf format